easycoder/webson/keyboard.md

         "#": "$Rows"
     },
 ```
-Here we create a coontainer `<div>` and assign some user values.
+Here we create a container `<div>` and assign some user values.
 In most cases here we're doing arithmetic to establish the sizes of objects in the design.

 The line `"$NKeys": 10` simply assigns a value to the variable `$NKeys`, which will be available in this block and in all child blocks of this one.